palvaro/CSE138-Fall20/README.md

 # Assigments and Grading

-## Pop quizzes

-To ensure that everyone keeps up with the reading and attends class, we may hold a small number of pop quizzes.
-Students who do not attend class on the day of a pop quiz will not receive credit.
-If you need to miss class, please email the professor or TA *before* the absence with a brief explanation of the cause.

 ## Final Project

 The final project will involve implementing and managing fault-tolerant distributed system.
 This will be a substantial enginering effort, and we encourage you to work in teams of up to four people.